Dynamic Privacy Budget Allocation Improves Data Efficiency of Differentially Private Gradient Descent: Dynamic Policies by Minimizing Utility Upper Bounds

-For the brevity of our discussion, we first define the following constants:
+For the brevity of variables, we first define the following summarized constants:

 which satisfy $\kappa \ge 1$ and $\gamma \in [0, 1)$.
-Note that $\kappa$ is the condition number of $f(\cdot)$ if $f(\cdot)$ is strongly convex. $\kappa$ tends to be large if the function is sensitive to small differences in inputs, and $1/\alpha$ tends to be large if more samples are provided and with a less strict privacy budget.
+Here, $\alpha$ is upper bounded by non-private ERUB within $T=\left\lceil \cO(\ln{N^2R(M-\mu)\over DG^2}) \right\rceil$ iterations.
+Therefore, $\alpha$ provide a simple reference of an ideal convergence bound, reaching which indicates a superior performance with privacy guarantee. $\kappa$ characterizes the curvature of $f(\cdot)$ which is the condition number of $f(\cdot)$ if $f(\cdot)$ is strongly convex, and $\gamma$ is the convergence rate for non-private SGD (c.f. \cref{thm:excess_loss_motivation} with $\sigma_t=0$). $\kappa$ tends to be large if the function is sensitive to small differences in inputs, and $1/\alpha$ tends to be large if more samples are provided and with a less strict privacy budget.
 The convergence of PGD under the PL condition has been studied for private \citep{wang2017differentially} and non-private \citep{karimi2016linear,nesterov2006cubic,reddi2016stochastic} ERM.
-Below we extend the bound in \citep{wang2017differentially} by considering dynamic influence of noise and relax $\sigma_t$ to be dynamic: \begin{theoremEnd}[no link to proof,category=gd]{theorem} Let $\alpha$, $\kappa$ and $\gamma$ be defined in \cref{eq:def:alpha_kappa_gamma}, and $\eta_t = {1\over M}$.
+Below we extend the bound in \citep{wang2017differentially} by considering dynamic influence of noise and relax $\sigma_t$ to be dynamic: \begin{theoremEnd}{theorem}\stepThmRelabel Let $\alpha$, $\kappa$ and $\gamma$ be defined in \cref{eq:def:alpha_kappa_gamma}, and $\eta_t = {1\over M}$.
 Suppose $f(\theta; x_i)$ is $G$-Lipschitz and $f(\theta)$ is $M$-smooth satisfying the Polyak-Lojasiewicz condition.
 For PGD, the following holds:

 \end{theoremEnd} \begin{proofEnd} With the definition of smoothness in \cref{def:smooth} and \cref{eq:private_iter}, we have

 where the last inequality is due to the Polyak-Lojasiewicz condition.
 Taking expectation on both sides, we can obtain